 Formed along historic railway lines the Hauraki Rail Trail is one of the easiest and most popular cycle trails in New Zealand.

-A major highlight includes riding through the stunning Karangahake Gorge, one of the “14 wonders of New Zealand”, with it's majestic views and fascinating gold mining history.
-Taking a leisurely ride from Waikino to Waihi on the vintage train is a nice way to finish the ride on this section.
+A major highlight includes riding through the stunning Karangahake Gorge, one of the “14 wonders of New Zealand”, with its majestic views and fascinating gold mining history.
+Taking a leisurely ride from Waikino to Waihi on the Goldfields Railway vintage train is a memorable way to finish the ride on this section.
 Time your ride to coincide with its timetable for a special experience.